 - The Happening could, at one point, have been a suspenseful horror with a strong mystery element.
 Poor acting and the ridiculousness of the causes however scuttle any chances of that.

-- Doctor Who, being a show that has relied heavily on monsters since the very first season, has many examples.
+- Doctor Who, being a show that has relied heavily on monsters since the very first season while simultaneously not typically having a very large budget with which to realise them, has many examples.

 - The Daleks were virtually unique in their success.
 Several attempts were made to create 'new Daleks' by copying the Dalek template (killer Little Green Man in a Can with a shouty catchphrase), especially after they got Exiled from Continuity in the Troughton era.
 Every attempt ended in failure: